Interpreting the Value of Flexibility in AC Security-Constrained Transmission Expansion Planning via a Cooperative Game Framework: Introduction: The Need for Interpretable Security-constrained Planning

 Specifically, the tool formulates a cooperative game among selected investment options (line reinforcements and flexibility providers) and iteratively solves a SCTEP model to estimate the value of investments in different coalitions (combinations of investments).
 The planning model is based on an exact nonlinear stochastic AC SCOPF formulation, adapted from previous work \cite{ALIZADEH2022Envisioning}, which enables finding accurate AC-feasible solutions for multiple post-contingency states and incorporating uncertainties from RES.
 Then, marginal contributions of investments to coalitions are estimated and the Shapley value, a popular valuation concept from cooperative game theory \cite{Churkin2021review}, is computed to provide a single-valued estimation of the usefulness of investments.
 As demonstrated through simulations in Section~\ref{Section: results}, cooperative game theory provides a natural framework for analysis of investment options in the SCTEP problem, giving unique insights into the contributions of investments and their synergistic capability.

-Similar coalitional analyses and Shapley value applications have been done in power systems research.
+Similar coalitional analyses have been done in power systems research.
 In \cite{Hasan2018}, solution concepts from cooperative game theory were applied for the identification of critical parameters affecting power system small-disturbance stability.
 In \cite{CAO2022}, the Shapley value was used to estimate the impact of various components of flexible multi-energy systems on their reliability.
 In \cite{Churkin2023tracing}, the usefulness of the Shapley value was demonstrated for estimating the criticality of flexibility providers in active distribution networks.
-In \cite{Kristiansen2018}, cooperative game theory was applied to rank the usefulness of fast-ramping flexibility providers in transmission expansion planning.
-Even though exploring a similar flexibility valuation concept, study \cite{Kristiansen2018} is different from current work, as it: 1) relies on a linear optimisation model, 2) does not consider contingencies, and 3) does not compare investment in flexibility against line reinforcement options.
+The proposed tool borrows the ranking and tracing ideas from \cite{Hasan2018,CAO2022,Churkin2023tracing}, but further develops them to address the flexibility valuation problem in transmission network planning with security constraints.
+In the context of transmission expansion planning, cooperative game theory has been applied to analyse the benefits of transmission expansion projects \cite{BANEZCHICHARRO2017beneficiaries,BANEZCHICHARRO2017benefits} and to rank the usefulness of fast-ramping flexibility providers \cite{Kristiansen2018}.
+Even though exploring similar concepts, studies \cite{BANEZCHICHARRO2017beneficiaries,BANEZCHICHARRO2017benefits,Kristiansen2018} are different from current work as they: (i) rely on linear optimisation models, (ii) do not consider contingencies, and (iii) do not compare investment in flexibility against line reinforcement options.

 The usefulness of the Shapley value has also been recognised beyond power systems research.
-For example, it has been demonstrated that the Shapley value and its approximations can be used to effectively interpret machine learning models and solve data valuation problems \cite{Jia2020,Mitchell2022}.
-Similar to the SCTEP problem, complex machine learning models, typically formulated as black-box models, can provide a single solution to a classification or prediction problem.
+For example, it has been demonstrated that the Shapley value and its approximations can be used to effectively interpret machine learning models and solve data valuation problems \cite{Jia2020,Mitchell2022}.\footnote{The scalability of the Shapley value is often considered its main limitation as the number of possible coalitions in a cooperative game, $2^N$, increases exponentially with the number of players $N$.
+Nevertheless, several approaches have been developed to overcome this issue.
+An overview of such methods can be found in \cite{Churkin2023tracing}, section IV ``Scalability and Applicability Issues".} Similar to the SCTEP problem, complex machine learning models, typically formulated as black-box models, can provide a single solution to a classification or prediction problem.
 However, a single solution is not enough to interpret the outcome of the learning model and the value of the input data and its features.
 Therefore, interpretable machine learning models based on the Shapley value are getting increasing attention.